html-graph/html-graph.github.io/content/edges-customization/interactive-edges.md

 {{< /code >}}

 Then use the `InteractiveEdgeShape` decorator to create invisible interaction area around the visible edge.
-This example shows how to handle mouse click event for an edge:
+This example shows how to handle click event for an edge:

 {{< code lang="javascript">}}
 import {